 - Text works (such as eBooks) for which you are the sole copyright owner and the original author.

 You may not list the following menacing dog breeds:

 You may not list the following dog breeds for sale (rehoming for free is allowed), which may be susceptible to Brachycephalic Obstructive Airway Syndrome:

 You may not make listings offering stud services or the semen of these breeds.

-You may not list tickets to events which are subject to the Major Events Management Act 2007.
-For more information please see this Ministry of Economic Development site about major events.
+You may not list tickets to events that are subject to the Major Events Management Act 2007.

 All electrical items listed must be safe.
 Some items require a supplier declaration of compliance (SDOC) before they can be sold; other items considered higher risk also require safety approval or certification.

 Electrical items with foreign plugs may not be listed.
 See the Foreign plugs section for more information.